oluwadamilarejoshua/COVID-19-Prediction/README.md

-The web app is deployed at https://covid-19-prediction-rame.onrender.com/
+The web app is deployed to https://covid-19-prediction-rame.onrender.com/